Term deposit rates November 2024

 How to compare term deposits

 • Look for the highest interest rate.
 The higher the rate, the more you earn.
+Most banks offer the highest rates on 6 to 12 month terms.

 • Look at how the term deposit pays interest.
 Some term deposits pay interest on a monthly basis, annually or at maturity (when the term ends).
-Getting interest paid at maturity often gets you a bigger interest payment.
+Getting interest paid at maturity gets you a bigger interest payment.

 Pros of term deposits